Subhajit-Roy-Partho/Subhajit-Roy-Partho.github.io/_posts/2024-01-23-Gparted-cli.md

 - `sudo useradd -m -d /home/subho -s /bin/bash -G standard,admin subho` to add user subho with home location /home/subho, default shell as bash and add to group standard,admin.
 - `sudo passwd subho` to change or create password for user subho.

+#### Permanent Mount

+- To mount a drive during restart one need to make the mount entry to /etc/fstab
+- Obtain the UUID from `lsblk -f` or `sudo blkid`
+- `UUID=0f2b8e50-94c0-4385-abed-ce020da2555b /fast           btrfs   defaults        0       0` something of this format
+- `systemctl daemon-reload` in debian to reload the fstab settings
+- *To temporary mount use `sudo mount /dev/sdb1` and to unmount `sudo umount /mnt/loc`*

 ### Conclusion